nashville-software-school/bangazon-ltd/orientation/FND_01_FIRST_MODULE.md

 ① This looks like an object from JavaScript, but in Ruby, it's called a hash.

-② In JavaScript, you used the `function` to define functions, but in Python, it's a method using the keywords `def` and `end`.
+② In JavaScript, you used the `function` to define functions, but in Ruby, it's a method using the keywords `def` and `end`.
 Unlike JavaScript, functions are not first-class objects.
 Therefore, they can not be passed to other functions, returned from other functions or stored in a data structure.

 ③ For `if` and `for` blocks, you don't use {} to define the block scope.
 An if expression's conditional is separated from code by the reserved word then, a newline, or a semicolon.
 A `for` loop's expression is separated from code by the reserved word do, a newline, or a semicolon.